microsoft/scitt-ccf-ledger/README.md

 The instructions below guide you through building and deploying a local instance of scitt-ccf-ledger for development and testing purposes.

-Being a CCF application, scitt-ccf-ledger runs in SGX enclaves.
-However, for testing purposes, it also supports running on non-SGX hardware in what is called *virtual* mode.
+Being a CCF application, scitt-ccf-ledger runs in Intel SGX enclaves or AMD SEV-SNP platforms.
+However, for testing purposes, it also supports running on regular hardware in what is called *virtual* mode.

 All instructions below assume Linux as the operating system.